schrobingus/dotfiles/bucketlist.md

     - This is a standalone dotfile, albeit I think this needs work in general.
 Test using the virtual machine.

+  - `ghostty/`

+    - This is a standalone set of dotfiles, which includes the Ghostty configuration, as well as a modified version of the Flexoki theme to my preferences in light and dark mode.
+The whole directory is linked to it's respective configuration directory, which I would like to eventually apply to the rest of these dotfiles automatically.
+Does not need editing.

   - `i3-config`

     - This is a standalone dotfile that needs not much editing.